djvill/APLS/doc/how-to-use/view-transcript.md

   > Click the URL <https://apls.pitt.edu/labbcat/transcript?transcript=CB01interview3.eaf>.
   > This will take you directly to the <span class="apls-page">Transcript</span> page for `CB01interview3.eaf`.
   {: .try-it }
+- Via a [permalink](#creating-permalinks) to a line or word in the transcript.
-- Once you have a <span class="apls-page">Transcript</span> page open, you can use navigation arrows to move to a different transcript, as described [above](#media-player-and-navigating-to-other-transcripts).
+- Once you have a <span class="apls-page">Transcript</span> page open, you can use navigation arrows to move to a different transcript, as described [above](#navigating-to-other-transcripts).

 In addition, there are two ways to access transcripts from the results of a search (see [Searching the corpus]({{ '/doc/search' | relative_url }})):